heiswayi/heiswayi.nrird.com/_posts/2016/2016-12-26-simple-logger-utility.md

 <a href="https://gist.github.com/heiswayi/69ef5413c0f28b3a58d964447c275058" class="button big">SimpleLogger.cs<br><span style="font-size:0.8rem;opacity:0.7">Source Code on Gist</span></a>

-This is a simple C# utility class I wrote to do the app logging for small .NET projects.
+This is a simple C# utility class that I wrote to do the app logging for small .NET projects.